brayvid/brayvid/README.md

   </a>
 </p>

-Developer with expertise in data science, finance, and physics.
-My work focuses on answering real-world questions through computation, optimization, and visualization.
+Developer with expertise in data science, finance, and physics, focusing on answering real-world questions through computation, optimization, and visualization.

 ---